SruthiKorembathe/CICDImplementation/Examples-of-diagramming.md

 _Everyone loves diagrams!_

 Be liberal in the use of diagrams in your wiki.
+These rely on use of `Mermaid.js` syntax embedded in your pages.
-It is a solid feature of GitHub, and you should take advantage of what your tools provide you.
+It is a solid feature of GitHub, and you should take advantage of what your tools provide.

 > [!TIP]
 > In general as you edit diagrams in the wiki, unless you are comfortable with
-> syntax, the GitHub web UI experience might be easier as you toggle between
+> direct syntax editing and visualizing the results, the GitHub web UI
+> experience is better as you toggle between "Write" (edit) and "Preview"
-> "Edit" and "Preview" modes:
+> modes:

 ![image](https://github.com/binkley/wiki-docs/assets/186421/8b41ba18-338a-4311-9ec7-8668cd8a1003)